mikependon/RepoDB/README.md

 ### Next Release

+ - Add ExecuteQuery to IDbConnection extension (returns an IEnumerable<object>)
  - IL Emit the conversion of IDataEntity to System.Data.DataTable
  - Support ObjectMapper
  - Support Multi-Mapping for Class-Level